-Residents are asked to avoid or reduce mowing their lawns until June with the goal of preventing disturbance of overwintering insects and amphibians that may be burrowed or hiding in leaves and lawns, and to increase food sources to pollinators.
-Unseasonably warm temperatures may lure them out of hiding and they need a place to retreat back to.
+The goal of this initiative is to prevent the disturbance of overwintering insects and amphibians that may be burrowed or hiding in leaves and lawns and to increase food sources for pollinators.
+Unseasonably warm temperatures may lure them out of hiding and they need a place to retreat to.

 How can you participate?

 To register for the challenge, please complete the online form.
-Those who donate minimum of $20 will be entered into a draw and receive a lawn sign to show your neighbours you’re supporting No Mow May.
+Those who donate minimum of $20 will be entered into a draw and receive a lawn sign to show your neighbours to bee a pollinator protector.
 All donations will go to the David Suzuki Foundation Butterfly Way

 Residents with mobility issues can request to have signs delivered to their home by emailing the Environment team.

-Participants who donate a minimum of $20 through the online form will be automatically entered into a draw for a gift basket from Queensville Farm Supply and Country Store, valued at $150.
+Participants who donate a minimum of $20 using the online form will be automatically entered into a draw for a gift basket from Queensville Farm Supply and Country Store, valued at $150.
+You are asked to submit a photo of the action taken and by the end of the season the Committee will draw a winner.

 How to manage grass clippings during No Mow May